VeraSimon/ln-back-end/README.md

 This week you will build a backend for a note taking app called "Lambda Notes".

 You are to treat this week as if you are working at a company and the instructor is your client.
-The _Project Managers_ are acting as your company's project managers (duh!) and will be your main support throughout the week.
+The _Project Managers_ are acting as your company's project managers and will be your main support throughout the week.

 The main objective of this week is to develop a backend to support the LambdaNotes app you built during the Front End project week, connect the two projects together, and add some additional features.
 You will use `Node.js`, `Express` and any other technologies you have learned to complete this assignment.